 Reason 2: They Have Tapeworm

-It’s not always fun and games when you notice your dog dealing with grainy poop.
+It’s not always fun and games when dog poop looks grainy.
 In fact, they might have parasites.

 In particular, tapeworms are a parasite that most closely resembles grains—grains of rice, to be specific.
 As a warning, what we’re about to describe isn’t for the faint of “stomach.”